- Turmeric and black pepper

 Gaia Turmeric Supreme

-Again, I have sampled this product.
+Again, I have sampled this product (View on Amazon).
 If you were to break apart a capsule, you’d find a gooey liquid blend of curcumin, black pepper, and lecithin oozes out.
 This leads me to believe the product is heavy on the lecithin.
 For those taking medications, the black pepper could prevent proper metabolism, keeping the drugs in your system longer than is safe.
 Further, the product does not use 95% curcuminoid standardization.

 Meriva Curcumin by Thorne

 The study we cited to above shows that Meriva (View on Amazon) is an effective supplement for relieving short-term inflammation, and this is undeniably a good product.
 My concern again is the phosphatidylcholine and that the marketing is way out in front of the science.
 We don’t know how heart healthy these types of products are for people over the long term.
 Short-term use, for example as an alternative to NSAIDs, could be considered.